-In Order And Chaos Online there are many ways to get epics.
+Order And Chaos Online provides many ways to get epics.
 How you go about getting your epics will depend on how you play the game.

 Some PVE drops are blue pieces that you need to craft into epics using your crafting skills.
 You purchase the pattern for each piece from a vendor located in Sacrificial alter.

 The current sets I have covered in the guides are as follows:

 Many players rush to level 70, others instant level, and miss out on tier one and two epics.
 LVL 60 epics used to be a big deal, back when the level cap was much lower.
 Now they are just good for achievements.
 The lava weapon is a pretty cool level 60 weapon that you will need to get if you want to get an epic level 7 gem.